GLVis/glvis/README.md

 - <kbd>Ctrl</kbd> + <kbd>p</kbd> – Print to a PDF file using `gl2ps`.
 Other
   vector formats (SVG, EPS) are also possible, but keep in mind that the printing takes a while and the generated files are big.
-- <kbd>Q</kbd> – Cycle between representations of the quadrature (piece-wise constant refined / L2 element dof collocation / L2 element projection)
+- <kbd>Q</kbd> – Cycle between representations of the visualized *quadrature data*.
+The options are:
+  - piece-wise constant refined
+  - L2 element dof collocation
+  - L2 element projection
 - <kbd>q</kbd> – Exit

 ## Advanced